ramhdi/ramhdi.github.io/posts/2025-06-22-rest-api-monitor.md

 Unfortunately, the task wasn\'t that straightforward.

 What we discovered was that API downtimes were far more common than anticipated.
-Beyond simple connectivity issues, we encountered another significant challenge: stale data.
+In addition to simple connectivity issues, we encountered another significant challenge: stale data.
 Since our use case demanded real-time information, receiving outdated responses was almost as problematic as receiving no response at all.
 This led us down a path of building customized REST API monitoring solution.

 Our objectives materialized into two key metrics: measuring both the uptime and the up-to-date percentage of our REST API endpoints.
 These metrics became crucial not only for our internal team\'s performance evaluation but also for meeting the reliability standards our client demanded.

 ## First Iteration: Uptime Kuma

-Our initial approach was to leverage existing tools, and Uptime Kuma emerged as the natural first choice.
+Our initial approach was to leverage existing tools, and [Uptime Kuma](https://github.com/louislam/uptime-kuma) emerged as the natural first choice.
 The open-source monitoring solution offered advantages:

 - Completely open source with an active community
 - Straightforward configuration with minimal setup overhead
 - Rich and informative interface including historical charts for key metrics

 During our initial testing phase, everything appeared to work seamlessly.
-However, as we moved toward production deployment, fundamental limitations became apparent.
+However, fundamental limitations became apparent.
 Our API requests required dynamic query parameters—specifically, start and end timestamps that needed to be calculated at runtime.
 Uptime Kuma\'s static configuration model simply could not accommodate this requirement.

 More critically, Uptime Kuma lacked the ability to programatically parse response content.
 This meant we had no way to detect stale data scenarios where the API returned a successful HTTP status but with outdated or empty payloads.
 For a real-time monitoring system, this was a deal-breaker.